Clubs and Societies at DBS

 Societies change every year, with old ones getting replaced by new ones.
 It’s very easy to set up a society, for guidance regarding setting up a society talk to Rob O’Neill in the Students Services department.
 It is generally accepted that if more than 30 people are interested in the Society the college will recognise it as an official DBS Society.
 Societies are usually set up at the start of the year in September/October before the sign-up day occurs during Freshers week, however some Societies start slightly later than that as new students realise they have common interests with others.

-A list of Societies available to students in 2012 were:
+A list of Societies available to students in 2015 are:

 - Radio DBS